bskaplou/qmk_companion_app/README.md

 Configuration might be updated in file $HOME/.config/QmkLayoutWidget/configuration.json which is created on first launch.

+## Windows

+Configuration should be in file C:/Users/<USER>/AppData/Local/QmkLayoutWidget/configuration.json

 # Current layer and caps_word indication

 ## Rationale